fluxcd/flux2/docs/cmd/flux_install.md

       --log-level logLevel         log level, available options are: (debug, info, error) (default info) --network-policy             deny ingress access to the toolkit controllers from other namespaces using network policies (default true)
-      --registry string            container registry where the toolkit images are published (default "ghcr.io/fluxcd") -v, --version string             toolkit version (default "latest") --watch-all-namespaces       watch for custom resources in all namespaces, if set to false it will only watch the namespace where the toolkit is installed (default true)
+      --registry string            container registry where the toolkit images are published (default "ghcr.io/fluxcd") --toleration-keys strings    list of toleration keys used to schedule the components pods onto nodes with matching taints
+  -v, --version string             toolkit version (default "latest")
+      --watch-all-namespaces       watch for custom resources in all namespaces, if set to false it will only watch the namespace where the toolkit is installed (default true)
 ```